An Overview Of The National Interest Waiver

 The requirement of a labor certification can be waived if it is in the national interest.
 To qualify for the National Interest Waiver, the applicant must demonstrate (1) that he or she is working in a field of substantial national importance, (2) the promised benefits of his or her work are national in scope and (3) the applicant, by virtue of his or her personal accomplishments in the field can better serve the National Interest than a U.S. worker with the same qualifications.

-When you need help understanding whether the National Interest Waiver might apply to you or a loved one, contact the Law Offices of Adam Green.
+When you need help understanding whether the National Interest Waiver might apply to you or a loved one, contact the Law Offices of Paul Herzog.
 We have decades of experience assisting professionals with immigration matters.
 Attorney Paul Herzog delves into the details of the National Interest Green Card application in the prominent immigration publication, Interpreter Releases (Read “The National Interest Waiver: Understanding Its History and Navigating Its Terrain” here).

 National Interest Evaluation

 If you would like a free evaluation of an application for a self-sponsored National Interest, Outstanding Professor/Researcher or Extraordinary Ability petition, please email Paul Herzog the following items:

 1. Updated Curriculum Vitae or resume.
 Please include your email and home, work and cell numbers so that we may contact you.
 Please also include any U.S. government-funded projects on which you are working and the grant numbers, if applicable.
 In particular, the extraordinary ability and national interest applications are more favorably viewed if you are working on government-funded projects.
 Make sure you include all of your publications.
 If you have been asked to serve as a publications reviewer, or as a judge of the work of others, please include that information as well.